esp8266/Arduino/readme.txt

 * Adding "Copy as HTML" command to the Tools menu.
 * Eliminating (maybe) the occasional "Couldn't determine program size" errors.
   Thanks to the Clever Monkey.
+* Moving selection of Linux look-and-feel into the arduino script so it can be changed by users.
+Thanks to Eberhard Fahle.

 [tools]
 * Adding automatic dependency generation to the Makefile.
 (Lars Immisch)